Purchowa/rayTracing_cuda/README.md

 # Ray tracing with CUDA
-Ray tracer.
-In development.
+Ray tracer that uses GPGPU.

 ## Setting up
 Repository doesn't contain any project files.
 They can be created with srcipts/Setup.bat which is set for VisualStudio 2019.
-Building .sln, .vcxproj achived with premake.
+Building project files (.sln, .vcxproj) achived with premake.

 VS configuration:
 - VS 2019,
 - C++ 17,

 Current CUDA configuration:
-- CUDA Toolkit - 11.8
+- CUDA Toolkit - 12.1,
-- Default compute capability - 5.2
+- Default compute capability - I guess it inherits on its own (mine is 5.2).

 ### Note
-Running scripts/Setup.bat will result in generating new .sln file without CUDA configuration.
+Running scripts/Setup.bat will result in generating new .sln file and configuration in .vcxproj with all CUDA settings.

 ### Framework for GUI
 - [Walnut](https://github.com/TheCherno/Walnut)